athena-xiourouppa/NLP-The-Simpsons-and-9-11/README.md

 Topic Analysis with LDA - Uses LDA to classify the script into topics, including an assessment of the ideal number of topics using coherence scoring

+**Exports**
+top_75_topics.html - Exploration file for the distribution of words across the optimal number of LDA topics, 75.